usepaladin/event-discovery-database/README.md

     - server_id = 1 (Must be unique across replicas)
 4. Apply the parameter group to your MySQL instance.
 5. Restart the instance for changes to take effect.

+If you run MySQL on Amazon RDS, you must enable automated backups for your database instance for binary logging to occur.
+If the database instance is not configured to perform automated backups, the binlog is disabled, even if you apply the settings described in the previous steps.

 #### Google Cloud SQL